Skip to main content

 Adult male in blue shirt sitting at table.
 He is talking on a cell phone while looking at his laptop.

 Unsolicited calls, suspicious links and surprise offers.
-It’s safe to say that most of us encounter more scams than we can count.
-Despite being everywhere, scores of people fall victim to these threats each year, regardless of their age or profession.
+Most of us encounter scams everywhere, and many people fall victim to threats each day, people just like us.

 1. Social media